cybercampus-se/cybercampus-se.github.io/content/docs/thesis/apply-thesis.md

 - Some students are offered to have a seat in our laboratory
   - Students are selected based on various criteria (full-time study or publication desire)
-- Working in the lab provides a unique mentoring service
+- Working in the lab provides a unique mentoring service (e.g., weekly meetings)
+- Help find PhD position/internship/first job